cjreside/Python_Challenge/README.md

 PyBank

 In this challenge, you are tasked with creating a Python script for analyzing the financial records of your company.
 You will give a set of financial data called budget_data.csv.
 The dataset is composed of two columns: Date and Profit/Losses.
-(Thankfully, your company has rather lax standards for accounting so the records are simple.)

 Your task is to create a Python script that analyzes the records to calculate each of the following: